 Sometimes retainage is variable, meaning it changes depending on details defined in the contract.
 This can work in a couple of different ways:

-2. Apply a different rate on different line items.
+- A different retention rate is applied to different line items.
 For example, a GC might not hold any retention on equipment rentals, or the retention rate could be higher on materials than on labor.

 Say you’re working on a $100,000 project, and the retention rate is 10%.
 So, the total retainage will equal $10,000.
 But retainage will be withheld from each progress payment.